motibytes/motibytes.github.io/_posts/2019-08-24-law-of-videogaming-life.md

 > Managing your feelings is a key part of winning your game.

-> Fearing the incurrence of past painful feelings can hold you back from making actions now.
+> Fearing the incurrence of past painful feelings can hold you back from taking actions now.

-> Embracing and facing into feelings will allow you to continue.
+> Embracing and facing into your feelings will allow you to continue on.

 ### 14. Secrets and Hints are Everywhere.